What are the ways of losing or weakening the right to

 Within an extrinsic right-duty constellation such a system of

-talking about another right (a legal right, for instance), not
+about another right (a legal right, for instance), not about the right

 Also to 'alienate one's right to personhood', in the sense of